nishanttotla/hugo-blog-skeleton/content/notes/black-mirror.md

 colored mirror to begin with, so nothing special there.
 But for those familiar with the TV show of the same name that is "centred around dark and satirical themes that examine modern society, particularly with regard to the unanticipated consequences of new technologies"[^1], there's more.
-As I hold up the phone to get a selfie, I've put myself up for the world to see.
-I'm On Air.
+As I hold up the phone to get a selfie, I'm putting myself up for the world to see.
+But for the world, it's like watching a broadcast -- relevant one moment, forgotten the next.
+It's life and meaning for me, but a fleeting moment for those flipping channels.
+On one of them, I'm On Air.

 [^1]: Quoting Wikipedia there.